Amber Lynn Costello's house

 His roommate was still gone.

-Fearing that something might have happened to her, he decided to raise the alarm with her sister, Kimberly Overstreet.
+Fearing that something had happened to her, he raised the alarm with her sister, Kimberly Overstreet.

 Amber Lynn Costello house address